 Learn how to upgrade your company file so it works in newer versions of QuickBooks Desktop Pro, Premier, or Enterprise.

-Are you upgrading to a new version (year) of QuickBooks Desktop?
-You also need to upgrade your company files so you can keep using them in your newer version.
+If you’re upgrading to a newer version (year) of QuickBooks Desktop, you’ll also need to upgrade your company files so you can keep using them.
 You only have to upgrade a company file once.

 Note: You don't need to upgrade your file when you switch to a different edition (Pro, Premier, Enterprise).

 This process is separate from updating your QuickBooks Desktop software to the latest release.

 Here’s how to upgrade your older company file to work in a newer version of QuickBooks Desktop.

 |Important: Do you use an Intuit hosting service to run QuickBooks?
 If so, you'll need to reach out to them directly to upgrade your files.|

 |Important: If you're subscribed to QuickBooks Desktop Pro Plus, Premier Plus, or Enterprise, you can skip these steps.
 Here's how to automatically install and upgrade newer versions of QuickBooks when they're available.|